allending/DataHandle/README.md

 ## Summary
 A dll library (built using c#) that uses Entity Framework to consume SQL Server databases.

-This repository containes 2 parts
+This repository has 2 parts :-
 1. The library itself "DataHandle"
 2. An example use "DataHandleExample"

-* These codes were developed on a windows 10 machine using visual studio 2013
+* These codes were developed on a windows 10 machine using visual studio 2013.
 * The library only includes user and user access control related models

 ## Prerequisites